July 13, 2020

 Putting It All Together

 A new job gives you an opportunity to rethink your approach to retirement savings.
 Find out if your new plan allows 401(k) rollovers, IRA rollups, and 401(k) after-tax contributions.
-If your plan allows, each year you will be able to invest the following amounts toward retirement:
+If your plan allows, in 2020, you will be able to invest the following amounts toward retirement:

-This significant savings strategy may help put you in the position for an early retirement or build more wealth over the long run.
+This significant savings strategy may help put you in the position to build more wealth over the long run or for an early retirement.